 This post deals with one of the most important sections of IELTS Speaking Exam.
 Known as Part 0, this section is quite unfamiliar by name to many of us, especially new IELTS candidates.
 This is the preliminary stage of IELTS Speaking Exam where you are asked some personal questions.
 This post will dissect this part and inform you about some critical issues regarding the speaking module.
 It will also guide you to the best way on how to do well in this section and make a much better impression even before the start of the exam.

-In the IELTS Speaking exam, in the very beginning of the test and before you begin your the interview for 11-15 minutes, the examiner asks you some common, very easy, personal questions about yourself, about IELTS, about your identification documents etc. Many IELTS experts call this PART 0.
+In the IELTS Speaking exam, at the very beginning of the test and before you begin your interview for 11-15 minutes, the examiner asks you some common, very easy, personal questions about yourself, about IELTS, about your identification documents, etc. Many IELTS experts call this PART 0.
 It sounds funny, yet it is as important as the other three parts.

 - Part 1: Introduction (You are asked some personal questions on some very common topics)